-In recruiting foreign workers for our Malaysian upstr operations, SD Plantation's direct hiring ensures wor employed through an informed consent process, whe worker should pay recruitment fees, and all wages a benefits, including housing and other amenities, are accurately described.
-At the point of recruitment, we workers on how their wages are paid and all of their entitlements are clearly explained, including the righ return to their home countries at the company's exp Workers' employment contracts are issued to them is country of origin and are prepared in their national 60 Charting a Sustainable Future 61-63 GRI Content Index 64-67 Independent Assurance Statement tream orkers are hereby no and e language.
+In recruiting foreign workers for our Malaysian upstream operations, SD Plantation's direct hiring ensures workers are employed through an informed consent process, whereby no worker should pay recruitment fees, and all wages and benefits, including housing and other amenities, are accurately described.
+At the point of recruitment, we inform workers on how their wages are paid and all of their entitlements are clearly explained, including the right to return to their home countries at the company's expense.
+Workers' employment contracts are issued to them in their country of origin and are prepared in their national language.
 The terms and conditions of the contracts are further explained verbally in their native language prior to signing the document.
-This ensures workers are informed about the job we are offering, before giving their consent to accept the job offer. we inform ir Besides that, workers receive various non-monetary benefits ght to including free housing and access to healthcare, pense. transportation to work, childcare facilities and subsidised in their food and water.
+This ensures workers are informed about the job we are offering, before giving their consent to accept the job offer.

+Besides that, workers receive various non-monetary benefits including free housing and access to healthcare, transportation to work, childcare facilities and subsidised food and water.